ditatechwriter/docsy-site/content/en/docs/vale/vale-styleguides.md

 linkTitle: "Style guides, linters, and Vale"
 weight: 3
 description: >
   Read about the style guides the tech writers use in their work and why it's important.
 Also, read about the linter for tech writers.
 Configure the Vale linter for checking how your texts comply with the recommendations in the style guides of Google and Microsoft.
-As a bonus, lean how to create your own style guide for Vale.
+As a bonus, learn how to create your own style guide for Vale.
 ---

 {{% pageinfo %}}